Robert Evans (wrestler): WWE (2013, 2016–2019)

 Evans' first WWE appearance came on the September 13, 2013 airing of SmackDown, taped September 10 at the Canadian Tire Centre in Ottawa, taking part in an interview segment where he was slapped by Ryback.

 On October 20, 2016, Pro Wrestling Insider reported that Evans was working for WWE as part of the creative team.
 Evans' second on-screen WWE appearance also came courtesy of a backstage segment, this time on the June 11, 2018 edition of Raw in a confrontation with the Riott Squad in which Ruby Riott cut off his tie.
 On April 6, 2019, during the WWE Hall of Fame ceremony, Vince McMahon became infuriated when his name was mentioned during a speech Evans was producing.
 McMahon began yelling at Evans, which led to Evans quitting WWE.

-Impact Wrestling (2019–present)
+Impact Wrestling / Total Nonstop Action Wrestling (2019–2024)

 On October 17, 2019, it was reported by Fightful that Evans had joined Impact Wrestling as a writer and producer.
+He resigned in May 2024.

+All Elite Wrestling (2024–present)

+After Evans resigned from TNA, he began to work with All Elite Wrestling on June 8, 2024.